-On top of third-party cryptocurrency exchanges, CoinTracker also covers heaps of wallets.
+On top of third-party cryptocurrency exchanges, CoinTracker also covers heaps of wallets, including the Ledger and Trezor wallets.
 Not all wallets are supported for API integration, so you are best advised to check this before signing up.
 Nevertheless, when it comes to linking up your cryptocurrency wallets with CoinTracker, the process is slightly different from that of an exchange.

 Once again, the specific process will vary from provider-to-provider Nevertheless, in most cases you will need to log in to your cryptocurrency wallet, and export something known as a ‘safe report’.
 Although I cover security a bit further down, the safe report essentially creates a ‘read-only’ version of your wallet.